vistadataproject/vistadataproject.github.io/README.md

-# VistA Data Project Home
+# VistA Data Project
 VistA Data Project's home web site

 ![alt text](https://github.com/vistadataproject/vistadataproject.github.io/blob/master/vista_sunrise.fw.png "Haleakala Maui Hawaii Sunrise with Moon")

-__A fresh Look from high altitude: Moonshot vista:  Vista of a sunrise at the higest peak of Maui.. signifying "high altitude", "fresh look", "fresh new day", "rebirth", "future looking" and also and location of the VistA Data innovations laboratory.
-Add to this sunrise vista the distant moon...and we have a "moonshot" project for VA.
+__VISTA: A fresh Look from a high perspective:__  Vista of a sunrise at the higest peak of Maui... the R&D headquarters of the VISTA Data Project... signifying "high altitude", "fresh look", "fresh new day", "rebirth", "future looking".
+Add to this mountain sunrise vista the distant moon...and we have a "moonshot" project for VA.

 * [Haleakala Sunrise with moonshot] (http://www.panoramio.com/photo/66396650)